re-mote-sensing/re-mote/Documentation/Water_Sensor/Sensors_Calibration.md

 # Sensors Calibration through UART

-Follow the instruction on the Atlas Scientific documents to calibrate the sensors, calibrate info is stored on the chip.
+Follow the instructions on the Atlas Scientific documents to calibrate the sensors, calibrate info is stored on the chip.

 - pH
 	- https://www.atlas-scientific.com/files/pH_EZO_Datasheet.pdf#page=11